Dronec/Keyring4/docs/index.md

 - `Delete`
 - `Cancel`

-If the slot does not contain a password, only `Create new` and `Cancel` are enabled.
+If the slot is empty, only `Create new` and `Cancel` are available.

 ### Type

-`Type` sends the stored password over USB keyboard emulation.
+`Type` sends the password over USB as if it was typed on a keyboard.

 Important:

-- The device must be connected to a host that has mounted it as a USB HID keyboard
+- The device must be connected to a host that accepts USB HID keyboard input (e.g. PC, Mac, Android or iOS phone)
-- The firmware types the password characters only
+- It only types password characters
-- It does not automatically press `Enter` or `Tab`
+- It does not press `Enter`, `Tab`, or any other key in the end

 ### Change label

 ![Label menu](./assets/LabelMenu.png)

-Labels are stored per slot.
+Labels belong to each slot.

-- Maximum label length: 15 characters
+- Max length: 15 characters
-- The on-device label editor currently accepts only `A-Z` and `_`, but you can use more characters when editing labels via USB Import/Export
+- On-device input only accepts `A-Z` and `_`
+- If you use USB import/export, more characters for labels are available
-- Empty labels are allowed
+- Labels can also be blank or not exist at all (but you'll have to remember the slot number where you stored THAT specific password)

 ### Set colour

 ![Colour menu](./assets/ColourMenu.png)

-Available slot colours:
+Available colours:

 - `No colour`
 - `Blue`